 If your taxes are relatively simple — you’re not a small business owner, don’t give large sums to charity, and don’t itemize complex business deductions — then you probably already take the standard deduction.

 When you’re over 65, the standard deduction increases.
 The specific amount depends on your filing status and changes each year.
-For the 2021 tax year, seniors get a tax deduction of $14,250 (this increases in 2022 to $14,700).
+The standard deduction for seniors this year is actually the 2022 amount, filed by April 2023.
+For the 2022 tax year, seniors filing single or married filing separately get a standard deduction of $14,700.
+For those who are married and filing jointly, the standard deduction for 65 and older is $25,900.
+The standard deduction for a widow over 65 is also $25,900 if they qualify.
 Taking the standard deduction is often the best option and can eliminate the need to itemize.
+If you are blind, you can increase your standard deduction by $1,400 or $1,750 if single or if filing as head of household.

 2. Different Filing Threshold